-Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the State of Delaware Drinking Water Revolving Loan Fund financial statements as a whole.
-The Schedules of Fund Net Position by Fund, Schedules of Revenues, Expenses and Changes in Fund Net Position by Fund, Schedules of Fund Net Position by Classification, Schedules of Revenues, Expenses, Changes in Fund Net Position by Classification are presented for purposes of additional analysis and are not a required part of the financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedules of Fund Net Position by Fund, Schedules of Activities by Fund, Schedules of Fund Net Position by Classification, and Schedules of Activities by Classification on pages 29 through 34, respectively, are fairly stated in all material respects in relation to the financial statements as a whole.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Delaware Drinking Water Revolving Loan Fund's basic financial statements.
+The Schedules of Fund Net Position by Fund, Schedules of Activities by Fund, Schedules of Fund Net Position by Classification, and Schedules of Activities by Classification are presented for purposes of additional analysis and are not a required part of the financial statements.

+The Schedules of Fund Net Position by Fund, Schedules of Activities by Fund, Schedules of Fund Net Position by Classification, and Schedules of Activites by Classification are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedules of Fund Net Position by Fund, Schedules of Activities by Fund, Schedules of Fund Net Position by Classification, and Schedules of Activities by Classification are fairly stated, in all material respects, in relation to the basic financial statements as a whole.